Information about school transport eligibility and SEND

 Where appropriate, all students are expected to work with our independent Travel Trainers to receive training to allow them to travel independently in the future.

 If you are entitled you will need to re-apply for each academic year.
+If you have not applied by the 7 June we can not guarantee transport will be in place for September.

 Students who are returning to college for further study must be making educational progress to qualify for continued support with travel.
 Therefore, please enclose an academic report and assessment for ‘continuing’ students with your form.
 Applications without an academic report cannot be assessed and therefore, transport arrangements cannot be agreed until this report is received.